rajat-sunda/GDT-tool/README.md

 ## 1. What this tool does

-This tool calculates the effective (assembly-level) positional tolerance of a feature — a hole, a slot, any toleranced GD&T feature — after it has passed through however many part-to-part joints separate it from your reference datum.
-In a Body-in-White assembly, a feature's tolerance on its own part drawing is never the whole story: every interface it stacks through on the way back to the datum adds its own variation.
-This tool builds a graph of your assembly (components as nodes, interfaces as edges), walks the shortest path from the datum to each feature, and combines every tolerance on that path using **Root Sum Square (RSS)**.
-Change the datum, add a component, remove an interface — the tool recalculates every feature's effective tolerance and the path it traveled, automatically.
+When you build something out of multiple parts, a car body, a bracket assembly, anything with holes or slots that need to line up, the tolerance on any one part's drawing isn't the whole story.
+Once parts get joined together, the joints themselves add variation, and that variation stacks up.
+This tool calculates that stack-up.

+You tell it what parts you have, what toleranced features (holes, slots, etc.) live on each part, which part is your reference datum, and how loose the joints are.
+It then works out the **effective tolerance** of every feature at the assembly level, not just what the drawing says, but what you can actually expect once everything is bolted, welded, or riveted together.

+It also supports building up in stages: calculate a first subassembly, then add another part on top of it and calculate again, and again, exactly the way a real production line adds one station after another.
+Each stage's results stay visible on screen, stacked one below the other, so you can see the whole build history at a glance.

+The math behind it is called **Root Sum Square (RSS)**

 ## 2. How to install and run

 **Requirements:** Python 3.9 or above.

-1. Open a terminal and navigate to the project folder (the one containing `app.py` and `requirements.txt`).
+1. Open a terminal and navigate to the folder containing `app.py` and `requirements.txt`.
-2. Install the dependencies:
+2. Install the one dependency:
    ```
    pip install -r requirements.txt
    ```